 The Ontario Student Assistance Program (OSAP) is a mix of federal and provincial loans and grants for students to help students afford the cost of post-secondary education.
 It provides eligible students with financial assistance to help pay for tuition, books, living costs, and transportation.
+These loans and grants are administered by and paid through the National Student Loan Service Center (NSLSC).
+Students are strongly encouraged to complete the on demand, online NSLSC orientation presentation.

 To ensure your funds are ready for the beginning of classes in September, make sure you apply and submit any required documents to OSAP by the end of June.
 If you would like to have us review your OSAP application, you are welcome to drop by Brock Central@The Registrar’s Office in person.
 Be sure to bring your SIN card and a valid, government issued photo ID so we can access your OSAP file.
 If need be, your case may be forwarded to the Student Accounts and Financial Aid team for further review and assistance.